arjunkc/scanner-scripts/README.md

     /opt/brother/scanner/brscan-skey/

-I assume that the basic utilities distributed by Brother work for you.
-This is an important step to get working first.
+I assume that the basic scanner scripts distributed by Brother work for you.
+It is important to get the brscan-skey daemon working first.

+Edit the `brscan-skey-0.2.4-0.cfg` and change default options as necessary.
 Then run

+    cd scanner-scripts
     cp !(brscan-skey-0.2.4-0.cfg) /opt/brother/scanner/brscan-skey/script
     cp brscan-skey-0.2.4-0.cfg /opt/brother/scanner/brscan-skey/

 Overwrite any files when prompted.

-Edit the `brscan-skey-0.2.4-0.cfg` and change default options as necessary.

 The two `cp` commands do the following: